Relations between Germany and Greece have traditionally been close.

 German companies are among the principal foreign investors in Greece.
 The two countries work closely together on infrastructure and renewable energies.
 Approximately 29,000 people are employed by the over 120 German companies operating in Greece.

 Over 467,000 people of Greek origin currently live in Germany, while approximately 10,700 German citizens live in Greece.

 The umbrella organisation, Association of German-Greek Societies, has some 50 member associations in Germany.

 The two German schools in Athens and Thessaloniki were founded over a century ago.

-German plays an important role as a foreign language in Greece.
+With some 257,000 pupils learning the language at Greek schools, German as a foreign language plays an important role in Greece.
 The Goethe-Institut and the German Academic Exchange Service have offices in the country.
-Several thousand Greek students are currently attending university in Germany.
-Around 40,000 Greeks did all or part of their vocational training in Germany.
+Some 7600 Greek students are currently attending university in Germany.
+Around 40,000 Greeks completed part or all of their vocational training in Germany.